ShakerSmith/ShakerNodesSuite-0.2/README.md

 NODES IN THIS SUITE:

-Prompt Builder:
+# PROMPT BUILDER:

 <img width="488" height="347" alt="546561546-364eec63-7718-441f-a75e-188744aa4767" src="https://github.com/user-attachments/assets/4b1100f7-675b-4f72-8d0b-d3515154fc93" />

 "Categories" "Presets" "Scenes"

-A: Categories - contain "presets" and, on reload, will generate a new node for each category.
+## A: Categories - contain "presets" and, on reload, will generate a new node for each category.
 That category's node will contain all the presets saved in that category.

-B: Presets - presets contain the actual prompt text you want to be sent to the final prompt. each "category" node can be set to manual (choose ONE preset), random all (randomly choose from ALL presets in that category), or random select (choose from only the presets user selects)
+## B: Presets - presets contain the actual prompt text you want to be sent to the final prompt.
+each "category" node can be set to manual (choose ONE preset), random all (randomly choose from ALL presets in that category), or random select (choose from only the presets user selects)

-C: Scenes - contain the randomization modes and any preset selections for all loaded nodes in this nodesuite
+## C: Scenes - contain the randomization modes and any preset selections for all loaded nodes in this nodesuite

-3. Preset Manager / Scene Manager
+# Preset Manager / Scene Manager

 <img width="614" height="233" alt="PresetManager" src="https://github.com/user-attachments/assets/5bfaed00-5f26-49bf-b3f8-751de33cec97" />